JohnSundell/Plot/README.md

 ## System requirements

-To be able to successfully use Plot, make sure that your system has Swift version 5.2 (or later) installed.
-If you’re using a Mac, also make sure that `xcode-select` is pointed at an Xcode installation that includes the required version of Swift, and that you’re running macOS Catalina (10.15) or later.
+To be able to successfully use Plot, make sure that your system has Swift version 5.4 (or later) installed.
+If you’re using a Mac, also make sure that `xcode-select` is pointed at an Xcode installation that includes the required version of Swift, and that you’re running macOS Big Sur (11.0) or later.

 Please note that Plot **does not** officially support any form of beta software, including beta versions of Xcode and macOS, or unreleased versions of Swift.